Restream/reindexer/readme.md

 - `name` – index name.
 - `type` – index type:
     - `hash` – fast select by EQ and SET match.
 Does not allow sorting results by field.
 Used by default.
+Allows *slow* and uneffecient sorting by field
     - `tree` – fast select by RANGE, GT, and LT matches.
 A bit slower for EQ and SET matches than `hash` index.
-Allows sorting results by field.
+Allows fast sorting results by field.
-    - `fulltext` – full text search index.
-    - `text` – simple and fast full text search index.
+    - `text` – full text search index.
+Usage details of full text search is described [here](fulltext.md)
     - `-` – column index.
 Can't perform fast select because it's implemented with full-scan technic.
 Has the smallest memory overhead.
 - `opts` – additional index options:
     - `pk` – field is part of a primary key.
+Struct must have at least 1 field tagged with `pk`
     - `composite` – create composite index.
 The field type must be an empty struct: `struct{}`.
     - `joined` – field is a recipient for join.
 The field type must be `[]*SubitemType`.
+	- `dense` - reduce index size.
+For `hash` and `tree` it will save 8 bytes per unique key value.
+For `-` it will save 4-8 bytes per each element.
+Useful for indexes with high sectivity, but for `tree` and `hash` indexes with low selectivity can seriously decrease update performance.
+Also `dense` will slow down wide fullscan queries on `-` indexes, due to lack of CPU cache optimization.
+	- `collate_numeric` - create string index that provides values order in numeric sequence.
+The field type must be a string.
+	- `collate_ascii` - create case-insensitive string index works with ASCII.
+The field type must be a string.
+	- `collate_utf8` - create case-insensitive string index works with UTF8.
+The field type must be a string.

 ### Nested Structs